 - Purse – Consider transferring your bare-bone diaper bag and purse necessities, along with the snacks and extra clothes your crew needs for the day, into a large, easy to carry and comfortable backpack.
 All the zippered compartments will keep things separate (and safe!), and after a long day of walking and wandering, your back and shoulders will thank you.
 Insider Tip: Diapers are not sold anywhere on the fairgrounds, so bring a few more than you think you’ll need, and extra wipes are great for getting cotton candy off sticky hands and faces.

 - The Big Camera – Leave the bulky camera behind.
 (One less thing to worry about getting lost).
-You’ve already got your smartphone.
-Just make sure to open up a good chunk pf space in your phone’s photo album, so that you can Instagram your kids gawking as they watch the giant pumpkin carver in action.
+You’ve already got your smartphone or iPhone.
+Just make sure to open up a good chunk of space in your phone’s photo album, so that you can Instagram your kids gawking as they watch the giant pumpkin carver in action.

 - Umbrellas – They’re super bulky.
 If it does start to rain, head to the animal barns or Hobby Hall to get out of the drizzle.

-You left the house at 9:00 am on a Saturday thinking the 36-mile drive from Seattle (plus parking) would take maybe an hour.
+You left the house at 9 a.m. on a Saturday thinking the 36-mile drive from Seattle (plus parking) would take maybe an hour.
 Two hours in, and your entire car full of previously-perky family members are cranky, hungry and need to pee.
 And if you were to indeed come across one of those free parking spots you were sure you’d find along the road, you’d be pretty sure the next thing you’d see was a unicorn.
 The lesson?
 Embrace the fact that your 5-year-old has an internal alarm clock that goes off at dawn, and leave early.
 Really early.
-(The Fair opens at 10:00 am Monday – Thursday, and 9:00 am Friday – Sunday.)
-The drive from Seattle can take 40 minutes with no traffic; 2+ hours with traffic.
+(The Fair opens at 10 a.m.
+Mon.–Thurs. and 9 a.m.
+Fri.–Sun.)
+The drive from Seattle can take 40 minutes with no traffic; 2 plus hours with traffic.
 Plan for the worst and hope for the best!
 And know that the Fair really will be worth it.

 Bonus Tip: Check out driving directions for best routes to the Fair from your city.
 Traffic exiting off Highway 167 into the fairgrounds can be super backed up, especially mid-morning on busy weekends, so bring the travel games to entertain the troops.
 If traffic is congested, don’t exit from Highway 167 onto Highway 512 W. Stay on Hwy 167 till the end (stay left).
-Then, turn Left at Meridian Street; Right at River Road; Left at 4th Street NW; then follow signs to Fair Parking Lots.
+Then, turn left at Meridian St.; right at River Rd.; left at 4th St. N.W.; then follow signs to Fair Parking Lots.